-8.16 Standards for Residential Lot Widths, Alleys, Garages and Parking in Residential Districts types shall be required to have a lot width greater than 60 feet.
-Developers shall have the option to provide lots widths 60 feet wide or less when alley access allowing on-site parking is provided for detached house types and two-unit attached house types.
-Further, developers shall also have the option to apply for a conditional district rezoning to create lot widths of 60 feet wide or less without an alley provided it can demonstrated the development can accommodate on-street parking, meet all the provisions of the zoning ordinance including installation of street trees, and demonstrate public services such as trash pick-up can be provided.
-(Planning Board added highlighted provision at 2-23-16 meeting)
+8.16 Standards for Residential Lot Widths, Alleys, Garages and Parking in Residential Districts

+.1 Except as specifically provided in the Rural and Transitional districts, detached house types and two-unit attached house types shall be required to have a lot width greater than 50° feet.
+Developers shall have the option to provide lots widths 60° 50° feet wide or less when alley access allowing on-site parking is provided for detached house types and two-unit attached house types.
+Further, developers shall also have the option to apply for a conditional district rezoning to create lot widths of 50 feet wide or less without an alley provided it can demonstrated the development can accommodate on-street parking, meet all the provisions of the zoning ordinance including installation of street trees, and demonstrate public services such as trash pick-up can be provided.